PostgreSqlStan/postgresqlstan.github.io/_posts/2023-09-14-bind-recommendations.md

 So far, I've only added five bindings, removed two that don't actually work, and removed another six redundant bindings I'm unlikely to ever use.

-I might update these at some point but don't expect them to change much, if at all.
+I might update these recommendations at some point but don't expect them to change much, if at all.

 ### Additional bindings